 Extent: 3.0 cubic feet

-Arrangement: Organized in three series: Series 1, Small Special Collections, Series 2, Lawrence Tibbett Music and Papers, 1919-1929, and Series 3, Jere C. Mickel Scrapbook and Opera Program Collection, 1920-1970.
+Arrangement: Organized in five series: Series 1, Small Special Collections, Series 2, Lawrence Tibbett Music and Papers, 1919-1929, and Series 3, Jere C. Mickel Scrapbook and Opera Program Collection, 1920-1970.
 Content of each series is arranged alphabetically.
 Series 4 is a single item, Robert Delzell's scrapbook, and contains programs from 1940 arranged in no particular order.
 Series 5 is arranged into 3 subseries: Champaign-Urbana and the University of Illinois, Chicago Metropolitan Area, and Other Cities.
 Each subseries is arranged alphabetically by producing organization and chronologically within each organizational grouping.

 Date Acquired: 02/23/2010.
 More info below under Accruals.